What Title Fees Will You Pay At Your Closing?

 A title search is the process to examine public records regarding the property and determine the property’s owner.
 The search also reveals any claims or liens on the property and could uncover any claims the current owner is unaware of.

 A title search fee ranges from $75 – $200, depending on factors like where the property is located.
+The current owner typically pays this fee as part of their selling costs.

 Title Settlement Fee